 Day 1: Greater Napanee

 First up, drive to Lennox and Addington County and spend the day in Greater Napanee.
-Leave your car at your accommodation as Napanee is extremely walkable.
-It’s time to explore downtown Napanee.
-There are many small local businesses offering interesting wares, and there’s truly something for every taste.
+In the downtown core, there are many small local businesses offering interesting wares, and there’s truly something for every taste.

 Most of the shops are on the main downtown street, Dundas Street West, though you will find some around the block at Market Square.
 Here are a few of my favourite places to check out: